Malaysia on a Budget – One Month for less than 550USD (Brunei Included)

 Accommodation

-The accommodations in Malaysia are in general a little bit pricier than in Thailand and Cambodia.
-Especially in Brunei, the costs for accommodation are much higher.
+The accommodations in Malaysia are, in general, a little bit pricier than in Thailand and Cambodia.
+Significantly, in Brunei, the costs of accommodation are much higher.

 Here, you can save some money by staying in dorms instead of private rooms.

-An even cheaper option (Free to be exact) is to use Couchsurfing to find a host.
-In Malaysia and Brunei, there are much more hosts than e.g. in Thailand.
+An even cheaper option (Free, to be exact) is to use Couchsurfing to find a host.
+There are many more hosts in Malaysia and Brunei than in Thailand, for example.

-But please only use Couchsurfing if you are planning to interact with your hosts.
+But please only use Couchsurfing if you plan to interact with your hosts.
 Keep in mind that it’s not a hotel.
-But you will get an even deeper insight into the culture and the people of the country which you would probably not be able to get when staying in a hotel.
+But you will get an even deeper insight into the country’s culture and people, which you would probably not be able to gain when staying in a hotel.
 That’s why we love Couchsurfing.

 Also, a look at Airbnb can be helpful to find accommodation.
 As always, compare prices.